Limit Order Books: Introduction

-This survey is preceded by a number of other survey articles that each focus on particular aspects of the mechanism. \textcite{Friedman:1993} reviewed early studies of ``double auction'' style trading (of which the LOB is an example). \textcite{Parlour:2008} addressed the economic and theoretical aspects of the trading mechanism. \textcite{Bouchaud:2009} assessed the current understanding of price formation in limit order markets. \textcite{Chakraborti:2011a, Chakraborti:2011b} examined the role of econophysics in understanding LOB behaviour.
-In light of these studies, we do not focus heavily on these aspects here.
+In an LOB, complicated global phenomena emerge as a result of the local interactions between many heterogeneous agents when the system throughput becomes sufficiently large.
+This makes an LOB an example of a \emph{complex system} \citep{Mitchell:2009complexity}.
+The unusually rich, detailed, and high-quality historic data from LOBs provides a suitable testing ground for theories about well-established statistical regularities common to a wide range of markets \citep{Bouchaud:2009, Cont:2001, Farmer:2003}, as well as for popular ideas in the complex systems literature such as universality, scaling, and emergence.

+The many practical advantages to understanding LOB dynamics include: gaining clearer insight into how best to act in given market situations \citep{Harris:1996}; optimal order execution strategies \citep{Obizhaeva:2013}; market impact minimization \citep{Eisler:2012}; designing better electronic trading algorithms \citep{Engle:2006measuring}; and assessing market stability \citep{Kirilenko:2011flash}.
+In this survey, we discuss some of the key ideas that have emerged from the analysis and modelling of LOBs in recent years, and we highlight the strengths and limitations of existing LOB models.

-Analyses of LOBs have taken a variety of starting points, drawing on ideas from economics, physics, mathematics, statistics, and psychology.
+Investigations of LOBs have taken a variety of starting points, drawing on ideas from economics, physics, mathematics, statistics, and psychology.
 Unsurprisingly, there is no clear consensus on the best approach.
-This point is exemplified by the contrast between the ``bottom-up'' approach normally taken in the economics literature, in which models focus on the behaviour of individual market participants and present the LOB as a sequential game \cite{Foucault:1999, Parlour:1998, Rosu:2009}, with the approach in the physics literature, in which order flows are treated as random and techniques from statistical mechanics are employed to explore LOB equilibria \cite{Challet:2001, Cont:2010, Smith:2003}.
-In the current paper, we discuss developments in both the economics and physics literatures, while emphasizing the aspects of limit order trading most relevant to practitioners.
+This point is exemplified by the contrast between the approach normally taken in the economics literature, in which models focus on the behaviour of individual traders and present LOBs as sequential games \citep{Foucault:1999, Parlour:1998, Rosu:2009}, with the approach normally taken in the physics literature, in which order flows are treated as random and techniques from statistical mechanics are used to explore the resulting dynamics \citep{Challet:2001, Cont:2010, Smith:2003}.
+In the present paper, we discuss developments in both the economics and physics literatures, and we emphasize aspects of LOBs that are most relevant to practitioners.

+Several other survey articles focus on particular aspects of LOBs. \citet{Friedman:1993} reviewed early studies of \emph{double auction} style trading, of which LOBs are an example. \citet{Parlour:2008} addressed the economic and theoretical aspects of LOB trading. \citet{Bouchaud:2009} assessed the current understanding of price formation in LOBs. \citet{Chakraborti:2011a, Chakraborti:2011b} examined the role of econophysics in understanding LOB behaviour.
+In the present survey we note the similarities and differences between several empirical studies of historical LOB data, discuss LOB models from both the physics and economics literatures, highlight several modelling assumptions that are not well-supported by the empirical findings, and identify several key unresolved questions.